Planning Performance Metrics

 why is this metric important?

 In 2022, 17% of Over-the-Counter Level II applications received a decision within thirty days.
 The purpose of this application is to expedite site improvements that do not require an Administrative Plan Review.
-This metric is specifically for Over-the-Counter applications, that due to the scope and location of the proposed work, review by Planning and other Departments are required.
+This metric is specifically for Over-the-Counter applications, that due to the scope and location of the proposed work, review by Planning and other Departments is required.
 This metric represents the effectiveness of submittal and pre-application information provided to its residents, the Department’s ability to perform an initial screening that checks for completeness and ensures that applications are ready for review.
 Lastly, it is important to track this metric because it helps the Planning Department further analyze why targets are not being met and what improvements can be made to both internal and external processes that affect the review cycle of permit applications.

 How is the data calculated?

-The data for this metric comes from the City's permitting system, Development Database, and includes Over-the-Counter Level 2 applications, which typically require review by the Planning Department and other City Departments.
+The data for this metric comes from the City's permitting system, Development Database, and includes Over-the-Counter Level 2 applications, received in 2024, which typically require review by the Planning Department and other City Departments.
 The dataset excludes applications where the City of Malibu is the applicant.
 The percentage is calculated by taking the total number of applications exceeding 30 days from the date of submittal by the number of decisions issued within 30 days.